krsh-off/byebyebots-instagram/README.md

 3. Unsubscribe from you accounts with more than _N_ subscriptions

 ## Installation
-The tool requires Python 3.7.x.
+The tool was developed and tested with Python 3.7.1, but it should be fine with any 3.x.x.
 To install the package from PyPi run:
 ```
 pip3 install byebyebots
 ```